Logan County, Kansas

-Logan County (standard abbreviation: LG) is a county located in the U.S. state of Kansas.
+Logan County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Oakley.
 As of the 2020 census, the county population was 2,762.
-The largest city and county seat is Oakley.
-The county was named for Gen. John A. Logan.
+The county was named for John Logan, a general during the American Civil War.
 One of the county's distinctive features is a mile-long stretch of Smoky Hill Chalk bluffs that tower 100 feet high over the Smoky Hill River and are dubbed "Little Jerusalem" for resemblance to the ancient walled city.
 The formation is mostly on private land.
-In 2016, The Nature Conservancy purchased the property and the Little Jerusalem Badlands State Park opened to the public in October, 2019.
+In 2016, The Nature Conservancy purchased the property and the Little Jerusalem Badlands State Park opened to the public in October 2019.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.